 – Make sure that the cam has a Liberal amount of quality assembly lube applied

 -DO NOT let the engine start without oil pressure

--if this is a used engine, be sure to change the oil after you have done your break-in procedure since the filter and the oil system is already primed and the engine will get oil pressure much faster than if the oil is changed at the same time
+– Be sure to change the oil after you have done your break-in procedure.
+When the filter and oil system are already primed, engine will get oil pressure much faster than if the oil is changed at the same time.

 -Do not let the starter run for more than 10 seconds at a time

 – Once oil pressure has been verified, let the engine start and run for five minutes at 1200-1500rpm then shut engine down

 -Adjust valves then you are cleared to abuse your engine.
 Enjoy the added airflow